rachakondaruthvikchary/rachakondaruthvikchary.github.io-/README.md

 This project is my personal portfolio website, created to showcase my skills, projects, certifications, education, experience, and contact information in an interactive and visually engaging way.

-The portfolio is designed for recruiters, employers, reviewers, and anyone who wants to learn more about my technical background and projects.
+The portfolio is designed for recruiters, employers, internship opportunities, reviewers, college faculty, and anyone interested in my technical background and projects.

 ## Live Website